 Of course, Greece is also home to many tourist attractions and gorgeous ocean-side getaways.
 Regardless of the accommodations that you choose, don’t overlook the rare gems Greece has to offer.

-In fact, you can take the ferry when you’re exploring using Bookaway.
-This gives you the perfect opportunity to enjoy day trips to some of the most exciting historical sites to be found.
+In fact, you can take the ferry when you’re exploring.
+This allows you to enjoy day trips to some of the most exciting historical sites.

 Ancient Cities In Greece